Edo period: Economy and financial services

 By 1750, rising taxes incited peasant unrest and even revolt.
 The nation had to deal somehow with samurai impoverishment and treasury deficits.
 The financial troubles of the samurai undermined their loyalties to the system, and the empty treasury threatened the whole system of government.
 One solution was reactionary—cutting samurai salaries and prohibiting spending for luxuries.
 Other solutions were modernizing, with the goal of increasing agrarian productivity.

 The eighth Tokugawa shogun, Yoshimune (in office 1716–1745) had considerable success, though much of his work had to be done again between 1787 and 1793 by the shogun's chief councilor Matsudaira Sadanobu (1759–1829).
 Other shoguns debased the coinage to pay debts, which caused inflation.
 Overall, while commerce (domestic and international) was vibrant and sophisticated financial services had developed in the Edo period, the shogunate remained ideologically focused on honest agricultural work as the basis of society and never sought to develop a mercantile or capitalistic country.

 By 1800, the commercialization of the economy grew rapidly, bringing more and more remote villages into the national economy.
 Rich farmers appeared who switched from rice to high-profit commercial crops and engaged in local money-lending, trade, and small-scale manufacturing.
 Wealthy merchants were often forced to "lend" money to the shogunate or daimyos (often never returned).
 They often had to hide their wealth, and some sought higher social status by using money to marry into the samurai class.
 There is some evidence that as merchants gained greater political influence in the late Edo period, the rigid class division between samurai and merchants began to break down.

-A few domains, notably Chōsū and Satsuma, used innovative methods to restore their finances, but most sunk further into debt.
-The financial crisis provoked a reactionary solution near the end of the "Tempo era" (1830-1843) promulgated by the chief counselor Mizuno Tadakuni.
+A few domains, notably Chōshū and Satsuma, used innovative methods to restore their finances, but most sunk further into debt.
+The financial crisis provoked a reactionary solution near the end of the "Tempo era" (1830–1843) promulgated by the chief counselor Mizuno Tadakuni.
 He raised taxes, denounced luxuries and tried to impede the growth of business; he failed and it appeared to many that the continued existence of the entire Tokugawa system was in jeopardy.